-- 1. If Web DLP is configured, unregister Content Gateway with the Data Security Management Server. - 2.
+- 1. If you are running Web Security Gateway only and Web DLP is configured, unregister Content Gateway with the Data Security Management Server.
+If you are running Web Security only, skip this step, and follow steps 2 through 6. - 2.
 On the Log Server host, stop the Log Server service. - 3.
-On the appliance, change the C interface IP address. - 4.
-On the Log Server host, change the IP address of the Policy Server entry in websense.ini to the new C interface IP address and restart Log Server. - 5.
+If off-box components other than Log Server are installed, uninstall these components. - 4.
+On the appliance, change the C interface IP address. - 5.
+Reinstall the off-box components except Log Server. - 6.
+On the Log Server host, change the IP address of the Policy Server entry in websense.ini to the new C interface IP address and restart Log Server. - 7.
 If Web DLP is used, reregister Content Gateway with Data Security Management Server.